BEFORE

 There is a final, essential, point, that I believe answers this question.
 It is clear that God could make his existence known beyond any reasonable doubt to every human being who is living today, perhaps by appearing to each of us.
 Why does God not appear to us in such a manner that faith becomes knowledge for all of us?
 It seems clear to me that God will not make his existence known to humankind beyond any doubt, because by doing so God would take from human beings the choice to do that which is good or to do that which is bad.
 Why is this true?

 During our life on earth God gives us the choice to do that which is good or to do that which is evil, so that we may do that which is good.
 It seems clear that after they have made their choice, God will gather together those who choose to do that which is good so that they may be in the presence of God, the One who is good.
-It also seems clear that after they have made their choice, God will gather together those who choose to do that which is evil so that they may be separated from those who choose to do that which is good and who will live in the presence of God, the One who is good.
-It seems absolutely clear that those who choose to do evil will not live in the presence of God, the One who is good.
-That is what human death does, physical death is when God separates those who choose to do that which is good from those who choose to do that which is evil.
-Those who choose to do that which is good go to heaven to live in the presence of God, the One who is good, those who do not choose to do that which is good go to hell.
+It also seems clear that after they have made their choice, those who choose to do that which is evil are separated from those who choose to do that which is good and who will live in the presence of God, the One who is good.
+That is what human death does, physical death is when those who choose to do that which is good are separated from those who choose to do that which is evil.
+Those who choose to do that which is good go to heaven to live in the presence of God, the One who is good.

-If human beings knew for an absolute fact that God exists, and knew that if they do that which is good they will live in heaven and if they do that which is bad they will live in hell, then their choice would no longer be to do that which is good or that which is bad, their choice would be to live in heaven or live in hell.
-It seems clear to me that this is true.
+If human beings knew for an absolute fact that God exists, and knew that if they do that which is good they will live in heaven, and if they do that which is bad they will live in hell, then their choice would no longer be to do that which is good or that which is bad, their choice would be to live in heaven or live in hell.

 If only good events occurred in every human being’s life, it would seem to be either absolute, or at least very strong, proof of the existence of God.
 If no falling tree ever hit anyone, if there was no disease to bring pain, if no automobile driver ever had an accident, then the physical world would be like a “heaven” on earth, a place only God, the One who is good, could create.
 If every event in the universe was a good event, and only human acts were bad, it would be absolute, or almost absolute, evidence that the Universe was created by a Supreme Being who is good.
 If there were no natural disasters, no accidents, no diseases, no bad events, if the only bad things on earth were bad human acts, then it would be clear that the universe is ruled by One who is good.
 A universe in which only good events occur would allow for no, or almost no, possibility of creation and evolution without the existence of God, leaving no doubt, or almost no doubt, that God, the One who is good, exists.